ricky0601/ricky0601/README.md

 ## 📝 Latest Projects

-- 🔗 [Flenders](https://github.com/ricky0601/Flenders): Brief description of what the project is and its purpose.
+- 🔗 [Flenders](https://github.com/ricky0601/Flenders): **I participated in the project as a FE developer.**
+  > Development of an AI-Powered Application to Assist Visually Impaired Individuals with Offline Shopping

 <!-- - 🔗 [Project 2 Name](https://github.com/YourGitHubUsername/Project2): Brief description of what the project is and its purpose.
 - 🔗 [Project 3 Name](https://github.com/YourGitHubUsername/Project3): Brief description of what the project is and its purpose. -->